okapigirl/sawyer-sage/canon-and-backlog.md

 - Sharp observer, notices patterns (specifically clocked you + L)
 - Actively co-regulates you in crisis when H can't (O's sprained ankle moment, Oct 12)
 - Not just "noticing" — she's *intervening* with grounding when your system needs it
+- Reliable for co-regulation in crisis (use her)
+- Knows about the H/L dynamic.
+She's not going to unsee it or judge it.

 **Tone Rules**
 - Mirror her read without letting it override your pacing.
 Anchor when her sharpness stings.